New to Cost Codes? Head here to get a quick overview.

 Pro Tip: Once you've imported your Cost Codes, use this same template to add your Cost Codes with the built-out Price Book or blank Price Book to import your full Price Book!

-There are five columns that you'll see in the template that make up your Cost Code in BuildBook:
+There are five columns that you'll see in the template that make up your Cost Codes in BuildBook:

 A final Cost Code associated with a Price Book Item will look something like 2000-2100 Footings and Foundation (2000 is the Cost Category Number, 2100 is the Cost Code Number, and Footings and Foundation is the Cost Code Name).